angerangel/prestashopQueries/README.md

-Here a series of queries for PRestashop
+Here a series of queries for Prestashop